TormodLandet/Ocellaris/documentation/user_guide/input/physical_properties.rst

 Physical properties
 ===================

-You will need to specify some physical constants.
-A simple example:
+Specify physical constants.
+How this is done depends mostly on your choice of multi phase solver (see :ref:`inp_multiphase_solver`).
+A single phase example:

 .. code-block:: yaml